Lance Armstrong Fast Facts

 1995 - Armstrong wins a stage at the Tour de France.
 He finishes 36th, the first time he finishes the race.

-1996 - He drops out of the Tour de France after being diagnosed with bronchitis; finishes 12th in the Summer Olympics in Atlanta, Georgia, and signs with France's Team Cofidis.
+1996 - Drops out of the Tour de France after being diagnosed with bronchitis; finishes 12th in the Summer Olympics in Atlanta, and signs with France's Team Cofidis.

-October 2, 1996 - Armstrong is diagnosed with testicular cancer.
+October 2, 1996 - Is diagnosed with testicular cancer.
 The cancer had spread to his lungs, lymph nodes, abdomen and brain; undergoes surgery the next day to have the malignant testicle removed.

-October 24, 1996 - He undergoes surgery to remove two cancerous lesions from his brain.
+October 24, 1996 - Undergoes surgery to remove two cancerous lesions from his brain.

 December 1996 - Doctors tell Armstrong he is cancer-free.

-1997 - He establishes the Lance Armstrong Foundation to benefit cancer research and cancer patients.
+1997 - Establishes the Lance Armstrong Foundation to benefit cancer research and cancer patients.

-1999 - Armstrong wins his first Tour de France, riding with the US Postal Team.
+1999 - Wins his first Tour de France, riding with the US Postal Team.

 2000 - Wins the Tour de France for a second consecutive year and two months later wins the bronze medal at the Sydney Olympic Games.

-2000 - Publishes book "It's Not About the Bike: My Journey Back to Life."
+2000 - Publishes the book "It's Not About the Bike: My Journey Back to Life."

 2001 - Wins the Tour de France for the third time.